sskeirik/dotfiles/README.md

 2. It allows the user to work in a nested tmux session without typing the prefix-key twice every time a tmux-command is used remotely.

-I highly recommend the plugin `tmux-onedark-theme` which looks amazing, IMO.

 ## Shell

 Underneath the `/shell` directory I have a unified shell init file `shellrc` for bash and zsh usage.